-- expenses incurred under agreements with contract research organizations and clinical trial sites; - employee-related expenses, which include salaries, benefits and stock-based compensation; - payments to third party pharmaceutical and engineering development contractors; - payments to third party manufacturers; - depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and equipment, and equipment and laboratory and other supply costs; and - costs for equipment and laboratory and other supplies.
+- expenses incurred under agreements with contract research organizations and clinical trial sites; - employee-related expenses, which include salaries, benefits and stock-based compensation; - payments to third party pharmaceutical and engineering development contractors; - payments to third party manufacturers; - depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and equipment, and equipment and laboratory and other supply costs; and - · costs for equipment and laboratory and other supplies.

-We expect to incur future research and development expenditures to support the FDA regulatory review of the Zalviso NDA, once it is resubmitted.
+We expect to incur future research and development expenditures to support the FDA regulatory review of our product candidates and anticipated activities required for the development of our nafamostat product candidates, and the preparation and submission of the NDAs for our two in-licensed pre-filled syringe, or PFS, product candidates from Aguettant.
 The timing of the resubmission of the Zalviso NDA is in part dependent on the finalization of the FDA's new opioid approval guidelines and process.